particle1331/ok-transformer/docs/intro.md

 # **Steepest Ascent**  ⛰️

-A collection of notebooks on machine learning theory and engineering.
+Climbing the mountain of machine learning theory and engineering one notebook at a time.
 The notebooks should run end-to-end after some minimal initial setup, i.e. setting up the correct directory structure and obtaining the required datasets.

 <br>